cosmos/sdk-tutorials/academy/2-main-concepts/transactions.md

 <HighlightBox type="synopsis">

 Transactions are a core concept in blockchain technology.
-After all, nothing  happens except through a successful transaction.
-Discover the components and life-cycle of transactions in Cosmos blockchains - how they are created by Cosmos applications, broadcast, confirmed, and processed.
+After all, nothing happens on a blockchain without a successful transaction.
+Discover the components and life cycle of transactions in Cosmos SDK blockchains - how transactions are created by Cosmos applications, broadcast, confirmed, and processed.

 </HighlightBox>